solidjs/solid/documentation/state.md

 Initializes with object value and returns an array where the first index is the state object and the second is the setState method.

-Initial state consists of a tree of values, including getters that can define derived values:
+Initial state consists of a tree of values, including getters that are automatically wrapped in a Memo that can define derived values:

 ```jsx
 const [state, setState] = createState({